wheels generate property

 Best Practices

-2. Use semantic names for properties (firstName, not fname)
+2. Use semantic property names (firstName, not fname)

 3. Set appropriate defaults for boolean and numeric fields